SP5GW/RF_80m_NVIS_Dipole/README.md

 # Summary

 In summary, I was positively suprised that so low mounted antenna can deliver solid regional coverage.
-Reports received were always above 57 (I was transmitting with 30-100W power using FT-710 set in LSB mode).
+Reports received were always above 57 (I was transmitting with 30-100W power using FT-710 in LSB mode).

 ## References
 [1] Understanding NVIS - Rhode-Schwarz